-In conjunction with entering into the Business Combination Agreement, on June 17, 2021 the Sponsor issued4,200,000 Profits Interests to Lawrence Kingsley, the current Chairman of the Board of Mirion, 3,200,000 Profits Interests to Thomas Logan, the Chief Executive Officer of Mirion, and 700,000 Profits Interests to Brian Schopfer, the Chief Financial Officer of Mirion.
+In conjunction with entering into the Business Combination Agreement, on June 17, 2021 the Sponsor issued4,200,000 Profits Interests to Lawrence Kingsley, the current Chairman of the Board of Directors of the Company, 3,200,000 Profits Interests to Thomas Logan, the Chief Executive Officer of Mirion, and 700,000 Profits Interests to Brian Schopfer, the Chief Financial Officer of Mirion.
 The Profits Interests are intended to be treated as profits interests for U.S. income tax purposes, pursuant to which Messrs.
 Logan, Schopfer and Kingsley will have an indirect interest in the founder shares held by the Sponsor.

-The Profits Interests are subject to service vesting conditions fifty percent (50%) of the Profits Interests granted to each of Messrs.
-Logan and Schopfer service-vest on each of the second and third anniversaries of the Closing, and fifty percent (50%) of the Profits Interests granted to Mr. Kingsley service-vest on each of the first and second anniversaries of the Closing) and performance vesting conditions (under which the price per share of Mirion's Class A common stock must meet or exceed certain established thresholds for 20 out of 30 trading days before the fifth anniversary of the Closing Date).
-The expense will be recognized on a straight-line basis over the related service period for each tranche of awards
+The Profits Interests are subject to service vesting conditions and market vesting conditions.
+Fifty percent 60%) of the Profits Interests granted to each of Messrs.
+Logan and Schopfer service-vest on each of the second and third anniversaries of the Closing, and fifty percent (50%) of the Profits Interests granted to Mr. Kingsley service-vest on each of the first and second anniversaries of the Closing), subject in each case to the continuous service of the grantee on such date.
+The market vesting conditions require that the price per share of Mirion's Class A common stock must meet or exceed certain established thresholds for 20 out of 30 trading days before the fifth anniversary of the Closing Date).
+The expense will be recognized on a straight-line basis over the related service period for each tranche of awards.

-Of the Profits Interests, 3.2 million have a performance vesting threshold price of \$12 per share of Mirion Class A common stock, 2.0 million have a threshold price of \$14 per share of Mirion Class A common stock, and 3.0 million have a threshold price of \$16 per share of Mirion Class A common stock.
+Of the Profits Interests, 3.2 million have a market vesting threshold price of \$12 per share of Mirion Class A common stock, 2.0 million have a threshold price of \$14 per share of Mirion Class A common stock, and 3.0 million have a threshold price of \$16 per share of Mirion Class A common stock.

-During the three months ended March 31, 2022, \$6.8 million of stock compensation expense was recorded and no new Profit Interests were issued.
+During the three and six months ended June 30, 2022, \$6.8 million and \$13.6 million, respectively, of stock compensation expense was recorded and no new Profit Interests were issued.